 4. Turn off the heat and remove the tofu sheets.
 Let them cool, then slice into 1-inch strips with a sharp knife.

-5. Toast the sesame seeds in a pan until golden.
+5. While you're simmering your tofu sheets - toast the sesame seeds in a pan until golden.

 6. Once they're evenly golden, transfer them to a mortar and pestle and grind into a paste.